 - The installer ISO is small in size and doesn’t take much space even after installation.

 The last distro based on Gentoo on this list is Pentoo.
 Just like the name, it doesn’t have much difference from the original Gentoo Linux.
 But it brings some convenient desktop features for beginners.

 This distro is specialized for using for penetration testing and network security.
 It comes preinstalled with some hacking and networking tools similar to Kali Linux.
 This distro is not designed to be installed on a hard drive.
 Rather you can use Pentoo in any USB device for use on the go.

 - It uses the Xfce desktop manager with a lot of customization options.

 - This distro uses a modified Linux kernel with pen-testing tools.

 - You can save the configuration into the USB stick.

 - Users get support from their official Discord channel.

 Well, using a Gentoo Linux derivative is still not recommended to beginners.
 But if you want to give it a try, then you can choose any of the distros mentioned above.
 All of them are not meant to be used on home computers.
 Some special-purpose Gentoo Linux variants have no competition, and they are considered the best in their class.

 If you are already a Gentoo user, then you can comment below about why you like to use Gentoo Linux instead of other distributions.
-Even if you have developed our very own customized Gentoo derivative, then you can let us know so that we can try that out.
+Even if you have developed our very own customized Gentoo derivative, you can let us know to try that out.